regarcher/MetadataMaid/README.md

 ## Future Dreams
 Right now I'm only offering you the Private Dashboard Maid, Public View Maid, and Profile User Maid, but yes, I hope to add more tabs to the Application.
 Up next might be a Layout Maid which seems the next logical step once unneeded Profiles have been cleaned up using the Profile User Maid.

+I would like to perform pagination on the Datatable and also add some filtering logic as right now the only way to get a different set of rows is to sort the columns.

 Unfortunately, private Reports cannot be deleted or moved without logging in as the user.
 I did not find an easy way to programatically login as a user and thus I do not intend to provide the ability to delete private Reports.

 ```apex